avinetworks/avi-helm-charts/docs/troubleshooting.md

 ### How do I gather the AKO logs?
 Get the script from : https://github.com/avinetworks/devops/tree/master/openshift/ako/log_collector.py

-The script collects logs for AKO and AMKO.
+The script collects logs and configmap of AKO.

 _**About the script:**_
-1. Collects log file of AKO and AMKO pod
+1. Collects log file of AKO pod
-2. For AKO pod - Collects configmap  in a yaml file
+2. Collects configmap  in a yaml file
-3. For AMKO pod - Collects gdp details and gslbconfig details in a yaml file
-4. Zips the folder and returns
+3. Zips the folder and returns

 _For logs collection, 3 cases are considered:_